MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 2.2.2.
 Populate grid
 ^^^^^^^^^^^^^^^^^^^^^
-Once the grid has been populated, the `z` coordinates of atoms assigned to each cell are collected to form a height field over the grid.
+Once the grid has been set, the :math:`z` coordinates of atoms assigned to each cell are collected to form a height field over the grid.

 Coordinates are converted to integer bin indices via scale factors